g-sohi/rental-property-management-system/README.md

 ## rental-property-management-system
+ENSF 480 Final Project </br>
 Authors: Curtis Silva, Gurpartap Sohi, Ivan Suyat, Manpreet Singh (Group 18)

 ## Setting Up the MySQL Database
 1. Log in to the MySQL server through the command prompt using the credentials for the "root" user.